Today I am going to share with you some decorating, and menu ideas for hosting a Halloween dinner party that will impress your guests.

 I secured a few sets of plastic eyeballs around the room with some scotch tape.
 Talk about feeling watched in the dark!

 So, what kind of fare do you feed your dinner guests?
-There are tons of recipes out there that will delight party goers.
+There are tons of recipes out there that will delight your Halloween dinner party goers.
 You can find some really grotesque recipes like Maggot Stew, Tasty Turds and Puking Pumpkins here at DivineDinnerParty.com .
 You might want to supply some barf bags too!

 Store bought candy corn cupcakes and soda bottles wrapped in different “Poison” labels complete this refreshment table.